-This month’s spotlight is on Phyllis M. Kenney, QC, longtime contributor to CLEBC’s family law courses and BC Family Practice Manual.
+This month’s spotlight is on Phyllis M. Kenney, KC, longtime contributor to CLEBC’s family law courses and BC Family Practice Manual.

 How did you first get involved with CLEBC?

 I have been on the receiving end of CLEBC for as long as I can remember.
 When I first started practising in the family law area, I was in a small town and really appreciated having access to material that was generated by counsel who had the opportunity to focus their practice on a single area of law.
 CLEBC is such a valuable and essential service for lawyers outside of the GVRD.
 My first experience of actually contributing to CLEBC was in 1995.
 I was asked to organize a segment for CLEBC on “children and divorce” for a family law conference which led me to invite an expert in that area, Dr. Joan Kelly, to speak to family lawyers.
 That introduction really changed my practice and my thinking about family law.
 Since that time, Dr. Kelly has been a powerful influence on family practice in BC, and I was delighted and enriched by seeing how that evolved over time and to be a part of many CLEBC courses with her.

 What are you currently working on (or have most recently worked on) with CLEBC?

 Most recently I worked on editing chapters for the BC Family Practice Manual.
 It seems like it’s going to be a small task until you start working through every line and every case cited and thinking about the information you think is essential for other lawyers to have.

 You are very active in the legal community including involvement with CLEBC, the CBA, the Association of Family and Conciliation Courts (AFCC), and North Shore Women’s Centre pro bono legal clinic.
 What motivates you to contribute your time?